estherhk/Pewlett-Hackard-Analysis/README.md

 - Title
 - from_date and to_date

 A query was created to combine employees.csv and titles.csv using <i> INNER JOIN </i> with the foreign keys of emp_no.
 To project employees with the birthdate between January 1,1965 and December 31, 1965, a <i> WHERE </i> statement is used.
 Also, an <i> AND </i> is written for employees with a "to_date" greater than the current date.
-This will exclude all employees that do not meet thre requirements of what Pewlett Hackard is looking for in a mentor.
+This will exclude all employees that do not meet the requirements of what Pewlett Hackard is looking for in a mentor.
+There are currently 1,549 employees available for the mentorship program.

 <img width=“500” alt=“” src="https://github.com/estherhk/Pewlett-Hackard-Analysis/blob/master/retiring_name.png">